 When applying to the Tribunal, it is important to act quickly as time limits may apply.
-If you fail to act within the required time limit, you may lose your right to have the matter heard in the Tribunal.
+If you fail to act within the required time limit you may lose your right to have the matter heard by the Tribunal.

-For example, if the dispute relates to a breach of a tenancy agreement, you must take action to apply to the Tribunal within six months of becoming aware of the breach.
-To dispute an abandonment notice or Tribunal abandonment order, you must apply to the Tribunal within 28 days of receiving the notice or the order being made.
+For example, if the dispute relates to a breach of a tenancy agreement, you must apply to the Tribunal within six months of becoming aware of the breach.
+To dispute an abandonment notice, or Tribunal abandonment order, you must apply to the Tribunal within 28 days of receiving the abandonment notice, or the order being made.